Canva Review — All the Pros and Cons

 In my own test of the mobile app, I found that it was really easy to use, providing an interface that was very similar in nature to the desktop version (albeit squashed down a bit!).

-And we are not talking about a cut-down version of the platform here; you can do serious work with Canva on a smartphone.
+And we are not talking about a cut-down version of the platform here; you can do fairly serious work with Canva on a smartphone.

 That said, I’d still be inclined to use the browser or desktop-based version of Canva wherever possible: editing photos and videos on a phone is rather fiddly and I don’t enjoy doing that much!